aahei/texera-blog-auto-complete-copy/content/en/blog/real-time-collab-editing/index.md

 ## Acknowledgement

 I want to thank Zuozhi Wang for his contributions to this work.
-I also want to thank both Zuozhi and Prof. Chen Li for helping with this blog.
+I also want to thank Prof. Chen Li for helping with this blog.